bemurphy/cast_env/README.md

 Note that if you try and grab a value that doesn't exist, you'll get a `KeyError` exception.
-Since we are casting data, it makes better sense to throw an exception than assume a potentially harmful default.
+Since we are casting data, it makes better sense to throw an exception than assume a potentially harmful value like '' getting converted to 0.
+Better to fail fast than fail weird here.

 ## Contributing